samlawski/codecookies/flask-2-tutorial/09-crud.md

 ```

 The `db.session` represents a temporary version of your database.
 With `db.session.add()` you say: "Remember this record for a moment in your temporary storage.
 I'll do something with it later."
-After you have looped through all the records, you then run `db.session.commit()` and with that save all the records at once instead of individually.
+After you have looped through all the records, you then run `db.session.commit()` and with that, save all the records at once instead of individually.

 Whenever you want to **create**, **update**, or **delete** records in the database, you need to **commit database sessions**.
-Think of a **database session** as of a temporary version of your database.
-It's a working draft of your database and it's only saved once you use the `commit` command.
+Think of a **database session** as a temporary version of your database.
+It's a working draft of your database, and it's only saved once you use the `commit` command.

 Run this script executing `python -m app.scripts.seed` in the command line.
 The `-m` makes sure that all the paths and `import` statements are understood correctly. `app.scripts.seed` is the same way of writing it as we would with import statements.